howenyap/singleflight/README.md

 Concurrent requests for the same key are only execute once, all calls share the same result without repeated work.

+# Blog
+I wrote about how this works [here](https://howenyap.com/writings/single-flight-actors/)

 # Install

 ```sh